 Following the common elements of communication systems

-Information is the message which is to be transferred from the sender to the receiver or from the receiver to the sender as feedback.
+Information is the message which is to be transferred from the sender to the receiver or from the input signal or receiver to the sender as feedback.
 The format of information can be anything from text, to video or combination of any form of available message formats.

 The signal is the carrier of the information.
-The message is converted into a signal for transmission from one end to the other.
+The message is converted into a signal for transmission from one end of electronic circuit to the other.

 The transducer can also be termed as a converter since it converts energy from one form to the other.
 The converter can convert temperature, pressure, force into respective electrical signals.
 For example, a phone call can transfer our voice to the sender by converting the voice into audio signals.